 Admitting Officer of the Day (AOD)

 Residents in the second and third year rotate in the emergency departments as Admitting Officer of the Day.
 In this rotation they act as the admitting (or triage) physician.
 They are responsible for initial management of these patients.
 In doing so, they learn about the initial presentation and management of patients with a wide spectrum of disease.

-Eight to ten four-week “blocks” of elective are offered over the three-year program.
+Eight to ten four-week “blocks” of electives are offered over the three-year program.
 Although the majority of elective time is spent in core internal medicine electives, options exist for rotations in pathology, radiology, psychiatry, and other non-internal medicine electives.
 With prior departmental approval, one elective rotation can be taken at an outside institution during the second or third year.

 Residents spend two weeks with a board-certified geriatrician.
 During this experience residents are exposed to patients in the hospital, skilled nursing facilities and home visits.
 A didactic component complements the clinical experience.